 eCommerce companies are also benefitting from the new Google algorithm update, typically getting at least three separate pages ranked for a single keyword.

-Google’s reaction to this feedback appears to suggest that they are satisfied with the aftermath of the core changes.
+Google’s reaction to this feedback suggests that they are satisfied with the aftermath of the core changes.
 Probably because, as of June 2020, most commercial searches are still controlled by many pages from eCommerce giants such as eBay and Amazon.

 Google Search Core Algorithm 2020 update: What is the bottom line?

-To ensure that they do not give up any of their market share, Google is constantly striving towards a better-quality search result for all keywords.
+To ensure that they do not give up any of their market shares, Google is constantly striving towards a better-quality search result for all keywords.

 Despite not being a particularly large update, it impacted a broad scope of small-scale affiliate marketers and authority websites.

 In the event that you were impacted by the core update, there is light at the end of the tunnel; you have a guide to find your way back into the SERPs.